 Tamara Radjenovic is British Montenegrin soprano residing in the United Kingdom.
 Young soprano listed on the ’’30 under 30’’ Forbes Europe list for Art and Culture 2023 has also proudly been Council of Europe ambassador on their campaign ’’Block the hatred, share the love’’.

-Tamara’s mission is that through combinig her classically trained voice and classical instruments/orchestra bring different perspective on classical music.
+Tamara’s mission is that through combining her classically trained voice and classical instruments/orchestra bring different perspective on classical music to wider audience.
 For her, music does not have boundaries and in the world we live in, we need to collaborate with all the art forms we are offered in this world of diversity.

 Tamara graduated from the Royal College of Music, London which is for many years number one ranked music conservatory in the world.
 She was offered the scholarship to do her Masters’ degree at the same college.

-After graduating, Tamara was endorsed by the Arts Council England and gained her residency at the United Kingdom with her strong wish to make the UK her artistic home from which she goes to the world.
+After graduating, Tamara was endorsed by the Arts Council England and consequently gained her residency in the United Kingdom with her strong desire to make the UK her artistic home from which she goes to the world.